Woody230/GradleExtensions/README.md

 General Gradle extensions.

-* `localProperties` extension to get the local.properties file from the root directory
+* `localProperties` extension to get the local.properties file from the root directory or the parent directory recursively
-    * The logic is the same as the Android gradle plugin.

 ### multiplatform